 Note: It is illegal to bring seed, or any plant part, into the continental US without a permit from USDA, specifically APHIS.
-This is due to the concern of importing invasive species and/or plant diseases/insects that are not currently found in the US.
-This means that you cannot buy seed from a company located outside of the US.
+This is due to the concern of importing invasive species and/or plant diseases/insects that are not currently found in the United States.
+This means that you cannot buy seed, including jiló, from a company located outside of the United States.

-In 2014, we evaluated hybrid and open-pollinated varieties of jiló from Brazil at the UMass Research Farm, some of which had higher yields than varieties being grown in Massachusetts, but we are unable to bring these varieties into the United States in volume for commercial production due to trade complications between our two countries.
+In 2014, we evaluated hybrid and open-pollinated varieties of jiló from Brazil at the UMass Research Farm, some of which had higher yields than varieties being grown in Massachusetts.
+However, we have been unable to bring these varieties into the United States in volume for commercial production because of trade complications between our two countries.
 We are continuing to try and bring these jiló seeds to the US for production here.

-Farmers that have jiló save seed from one season to the next, which is easy to do.
-So, once you find jiló make sure you save seed for the next season.
+Farmers who have jiló save seed from one season to the next, which is easy to do.
+So, once you find a source of authentic jiló make sure you save seed for the next season.
 UMass Amherst Amherst has produced videos to show the process of how to save seed from mature jiló fruit.
 One video is in English and another is in Portuguese (português).

 Marketing and Pricing

 Jiló is very popular among Brazilians from certain regions of this country, as described above.
-As is the case with any new crop that a farmer wants to grow, it is important to make sure that there is a viable market for it BEFORE planting it.
+Whenever growing a new crop, it is important to make sure that there is a viable market for it BEFORE planting.

-In Massachusetts, harvest begins in mid-late July and the price is quite high with the first harvests, as high as $2.50/lbs. wholesale and $5.99/lbs. retail (Figure 15).
+In Massachusetts, harvest begins in mid-late July and the price is quite high with the first harvests, as much as $2.50/lbs. wholesale and $5.99/lbs. retail (Figure 18).
 The majority of jiló grown in Massachusetts is sold wholesale.
-Some growers do sell it at farmers’ markets (Figure 16).
+Some growers do sell it at farmers’ markets (Figure 19).

 The UMass Amherst Nutrition Education Team has developed recipes using jiló in English, Spanish and Portuguese